miraland-labs/solarti-program-library/token/transfer-hook/example/README.md

 ## Transfer-Hook Example

-Full example program and tests implementing the `spl-transfer-hook-interface`, to be used for testing a program that calls into the `spl-transfer-hook-interface`.
+Full example program and tests implementing the `solarti-transfer-hook-interface`, to be used for testing a program that calls into the `solarti-transfer-hook-interface`.

 See the
 [SPL Transfer Hook Interface](https://github.com/solana-labs/solana-program-library/tree/master/token/transfer-hook/interface)